Regulations relating to resource management in the petroleum activities

 Geo-technical materials and documentation from production licences in the event of relinquishment, surrender, lapse and expiry

-The licensee shall submit a status report to the Norwegian Petroleum Directorate, no later than, three months after a production licence is surrendered, lapses or expires.
+The licensee shall submit a status report to the Norwegian Petroleum Directorate, within three months after a production licence is surrendered, lapses or expires.
 The report shall provide information about any acquired data, completed studies and results thereof, as well as an overview of potential prospects in the production licence.
 In addition the report shall provide an overview of all geo-technical materials and where they are stored, along with information about the storage format.

-The licensee shall also, free of charge, submit all significant geo-technical materials and documentation from the area relinquished through surrender, lapse or expiry of a production licence if this has not previously been submitted to the authorities.
+The licensee shall also, submit all significant geo-technical materials and documentation from the area relinquished through surrender, lapse or expiry of a production licence if this has not previously been submitted to the authorities.
 The same applies correspondingly in the event that parts of the area in a production licence are relinquished.

 Information regarding changes in rights to reported data